Deshastha Brahmin: East India Company and British era

 Krishna Rao served as Commander-in-Chief of Mysore Kingdom.
-During this time the revenue and finance departments were monopolized almost by them.
+During this time the revenue and finance departments were monopolised almost by them.
 With their mathematical mind, accuracy and memory they were ideally suited for these posts.
 Purnaiah governed the Mysore Kingdom as the first Dewan under Krishnaraja Wadiyar III and later Sovar Bakshi Rama Rao, Bargir Bakshi Balaji Rao, Babu Rao continued as the Dewans after him.
 Diwan Purnaiah was also the founder of Yelandur estate.
 Diwan Purnaiah's direct descendant P. N. Krishnamurti, who was the fifth jagirdar of Yelandur estate also served as the Diwan of Mysore from (1901 – 1906).
 Later many prominent Deshastha Brahmins such as Kollam Venkata Rao, V. P. Madhava Rao, T. Ananda Rao (son of Rajah T. Madhava Rao) and N. Madhava Rao governed the Mysore Kingdom as Dewans.